Do you want to do Articleship at big 4 accounting firms? You’re not alone. This is a dream of every aspiring CA student.

-- HR round is generally a basic question and answer round where you will be asked questions like: Where do you see yourself after x no. of years, what is your vision/goals, why did you choose Chartered Accountancy as your career, why you want to do your articleship in this firm etc.
+- HR round is generally a basic question and answer round where they ask questions like: Where do you see yourself after x no. of years, what is your vision/goals, why did you choose Chartered Accountancy as your career, why you want to do your articleship in this firm etc.

 - One must make sure he has done enough background research about the firm where he /she is appearing for an interview.

-- While appearing for articleship interviews one needs to be clear on concepts studied in IPCC /Inter CA level and that’s all which is expected.
+- While appearing for articleship interviews you need to be clear on concepts studied in IPCC /Inter CA level.

 This is all that I learned in the 3 years of my articleship.